 Some regions will receive a $1 off Pantene coupon while another region receives $2 off, and a third region doesn’t get any Pantene coupons at all.

-Use The Krazy Coupon Lady app (available on Apple and Android phones) to access our database of coupons at home or on the go.
-You can even sort by type: select ‘newspaper’ coupons, type in the brand name, and see a comprehensive list of which Sunday coupon inserts contained coupons for your brand as well as the dates they were distributed!
+Use the KCL app to access the coupon database at home or on the go.
+You can even sort by type: select “newspaper” coupons, type in the brand name, and see a comprehensive list of which Sunday coupon inserts contained coupons for your brand as well as the dates they were distributed!